Test Patch Generation

 Critically, the Limited Range profile can be used to generate a calibration LUT, making it possible to profile a PQ based HDR display, with a burnt-in PQ EOTF active, and generate a more accurate calibration.
 No requirement to be forced to disable the PQ EOTF and replace with a pure power law EOTF.

-For more information, see the Advanced Operation page.
+For more information, see the PQ based HDR page.

 Test Patterns